-You can get an interim guardianship order if the judge believes that would be in the child’s best interests.
-Use our Get an interim family order in Provincial Court if you can't both agree step-by-step guide.
+You can get an interim (temporary) guardianship order if the judge is satisfied that it would be in the child's best interests.

 You can apply for an interim order if:

-- you want to get an order quickly, and
+- you need to get an order quickly, and

-- you don't have time to get all your background checks done first.
+- you can't wait to get all your background checks done first.

-This order lasts for 90 days.
+In Provincial Court, you can ask for this at the Family Management Conference.
+This order lasts for no more than 90 days.
 During this time:

 - get your background checks done, and

-- fill out and file the special affidavit.
+- fill out and file the guardianship affidavit.